JarrettD5309/train-schedule/README.md

 ## Description
 Train Schedule App is a web-based program used to calculate and catalog next arrival times and minutes until next arrival.
 The app was built with jQuery and utilizes the Materialize CSS framework.
-It also incorporates a Firebase database for data persistance.
+It also incorporates a Firebase database for data persistence and Moment.js for real-time date/time integration.

 ## Instructions For Use
 * Enter the requested information about the train.